alexkahan/sportrefpy/README.md

 # SPORTREFPY
 Sportrefpy is package that pulls data from the [Sports-Reference](https://www.sports-reference.com/) family of sites.
-Currently, only the NBA, NHL, and MLB are working but NFL and College Basketball/Football will be supported as soon as possible.
+Currently, only the NBA, NFL, NHL, and MLB.
+College Basketball/Football will be supported as soon as possible.

 # Table of Contents
 - [Installation](#installation)